-The term $r_\mathrm{key}(\varrho_{AB}^k,\mathcal{B}_{Ai},\mathcal{B}_{Bj})$ describes the rate of the postprocessing being performed on the measurement results obtained when measuring $\varrho_{AB}^k$ within the bases $\mathcal{B}_{Ai}$ and $\mathcal{B}_{Bj}$, and will be described in more detail within Subsection \ref{CH:r_key}, see (\ref{eq:Devetak_Winter}).
-As already mentioned within Section \ref{CH:System_Model}, the key generation rate is based on quantum information theoretical models, allowing the rate to become negative, indicating that no secure key can be generated.
-In these cases, it is more efficient to simply discard these measurements, which is modelled within (\ref{eq:r_proc}) by lower bounding the actual key rate with $0$.
-While the choice of the measurement bases used for estimating the \ac{CHSH} value, i.e. $\mathcal{B}_{Ai}$ and $\mathcal{B}_{Bj}$ for $(i,j) = \mathcal{S}_\mathrm{CHSH}$, and the probability $\eta$ are dictated by the \ac{CHSH} inequality and its necessity for verifying the security of the protocol, the bases $\mathcal{B}_{A3}, \mathcal{B}_{B3}$, and $\gamma$ can be chosen freely.
+Here, the key distillation rate $r_\mathrm{key}(\varrho_{AB}^k,\mathcal{B}_{Ai},\mathcal{B}_{Bj})$ describes the rate of the postprocessing being performed on the measurement results obtained when measuring $\varrho_{AB}^k$ within the bases $\mathcal{B}_{Ai}$ and $\mathcal{B}_{Bj}$, and will be described in more detail within Subsection \ref{CH:r_key}, see (\ref{eq:Devetak_Winter}).
+As already mentioned within Section \ref{CH:System_Model}, the key distillation rate is based on quantum information-theoretic models, allowing the rate to become negative, indicating that no secure key can be generated.
+In these cases, it is more efficient to simply discard these measurements, which is modelled within (\ref{eq:r_proc}) by cutting off the key rate at $0$.
+While the choice of the measurement bases used for estimating the \ac{CHSH} value, i.e., $\mathcal{B}_{Ai}$ and $\mathcal{B}_{Bj}$ for $(i,j) \in \mathcal{S}_\mathrm{CHSH}$, and the probability $\eta$ are dictated by the \ac{CHSH} inequality and its necessity for verifying the security of the protocol, the bases $\mathcal{B}_{A3}, \mathcal{B}_{B3}$, and $\gamma$ can be chosen freely.
 Thus, different processing strategies are possible and depend on the collective choice of $\mathcal{B}_{A3}, \mathcal{B}_{B3}$, and $\gamma$.
-Based on this, our second research question is \emph{RQ2: What processing strategy utilizes the given entangled links $\varrho_{AB}^k$ best?} But before we can investigate different processing strategies, we need to further understand how the choice of the measurement bases influences the key generation rate.
-To do so, we quantify the rate $r_\mathrm{key}(\varrho_{AB}^k,\mathcal{B}_{Ai},\mathcal{B}_{Bj})$, with which we can distill a secure key out of the available measurement results, as shown in the next subsection.
+Based on this, our second research question is \emph{RQ2: What processing strategy utilizes the given entangled links $\varrho_{AB}^k$ best, with respect to maximizing the resulting final key rate?} But before we can investigate different processing strategies, we need to further understand how the choice of the measurement bases influences the key distillation rate.
+To do so, we quantify the rate $r_\mathrm{key}(\varrho_{AB}^k,\mathcal{B}_{Ai},\mathcal{B}_{Bj})$, with which we can distill a secure key out of the available measurement results as shown in the next subsection.